Roto-Rooter: 1980–1995

-1996 - Present
+1996–present

 In 1996, the Roto-Rooter Visual Identity Program introduced a new logo to replace all previous logos.
 Variations of this design are still used to this day by Roto-Rooter locations in the United States, Canada, and around the world.
 The only variation since its introduction was the addition of a single-line logo to complement the over-and-under version.
 Since the single-line logo uses the same font, it is considered an extension of the other logo.

 Advertising

 Razor-Kleen!

 In the 1930s and 1940s, Roto-Rooter service vehicles bore the slogan "Roto-Rooter's patented cutting blades slice through roots and cut them away ...
 Razor-Kleen!"

-And away go troubles down the drain
+Away go troubles down the drain

 The Roto-Rooter advertising jingle used today on TV and radio was created in 1954 and has been one of the longest-running and best-remembered musical jingles in history:

 Call Roto-Rooter, that's the name, and away go troubles down the drain.

 The memorable bass voice in the commercial was that of Tom Fouts, more widely known as Captain Stubby of Captain Stubby and the Buccaneers.

 Many memorable Roto-Rooter TV commercials were introduced over the years that featured the iconic Roto-Rooter advertising jingle, helping to make it a familiar piece of Americana.

+In "Mr. Plow", an episode of The Simpsons, the jingle for Homer's snowplowing business, Mr. Plow, has a melody and lyrics based on Roto-Rooter's.
+Lyrics: "Call Mr. Plow, that's my name, that name again is Mr. Plow!"